Neuroscience of Cognition and Speech - NeuroCogS

 Research interests: Speech comprehension is a dynamic and context-sensitive process.
 I use neuroimaging to understand how cortical analysis of language adapts to different contexts, goals and social environments.
 I am also deeply interested in using current neuroimaging methods for assessment, early diagnosis, and remediation of developmental and acquired disorders of language.
 All current projects

-PhD student - Mari Garcia de Soria Bazan
+PhD student - Maria Garcia de Soria Bazan

 Research interests: I have a deep passion for developmental and cognitive neuroscience and the intricacies of brain development from infancy to early childhood and adulthood.
 I studied Psychology (BSc) and Neuroscience (MSc) at the University of Granada (Spain), joined the University of York as a Research Assistant (2021-2023) and am now a PhD student in the University of Aberdeen.
 My work focuses on the development of Executive Functions and its neural substrates during infancy, specifically Attention and Working Memory during the first 3 years of life.
 My PhD is focused on the interplay between music training, speech processing, and cognitive functions, with a practical goal of understanding how music training can also help children with their reading abilities.
 Current Projects: Music and Reading